4dn-dcic/tibanna/docs/execution_json.rst

 :ebs_size_as_is:
     - <true|false>
     - If true, the value set in ``ebs_size`` is used as it is.
-If false, 5GB is added by default, to accommodate the disk usage of the house-keeping processes and the docker image/containers.
+If false, 5GB is added by default, to accommodate the disk usage of house-keeping processes and docker image/containers.
     - This field is available for >=1.2.0

 :EBS_optimized: